OlaFosheimGrostad/dex/README.md

 Version 0.0.1 gamma.
 Work in progress.

 Dex is a a compiler with a unicode syntax.
-The goal is to avoid ambguitiy, make the source code terse, but easy to grasp for the experienced programmer.
+The goal is to avoid symbolic ambiguitiy, make the source code terse, but easy to grasp for the experienced programmer.

 Dex source code uses the `.dex` file extension.
 The compiler allows you to mix regular [D](http://dlang.org/) source files with `.d` with Dex source code.